opensearch-project/documentation-website/_dashboards/management/advanced-settings.md

 :--- | :---
 `accessibility:disableAnimations`  | Enables or disables animations.
 Default is `Off`.  |
 `pageNavigation`  | Defines the navigation pane style.
 Default is `Modern`.  |
 `theme:darkMode` | Enables or disables dark mode.
 Default is `Off`.
-Dark mode is available only in OpenSearch Dashboards version 2.10 or later. |
+Dark mode is available only in OpenSearch Dashboards versions 2.10 and later. |
 `theme:version`  | Defines the theme to use for the current and subsequent versions of OpenSearch Dashboards.
 Default is `v7`.  |

 ## Discover settings